-The percent yield formula is as the percent yield is equals to the actual yield, divided by theoretical yield and multiphy by 100%.
+The percentage yield calculator uses percent yield formula to show results.
+As per the percent yield formula, percent yield is equals to the actual yield, divided by theoretical yield and multiphy by 100%.

 The estimation requires you to provide two of the three variables, but it doesn't matter which two!
 Like any other equation, it can be readjusted to find the required variable.

-Don’t worry, this is made easy as we've made percent yield calculator; just enter the two known variables to find the unknown within a fraction.
-Before using, do balance your equation with Chemical Equation Balancer Calculator.
+Don't worry, this is made easy as we've made percent yield calculator chemistry; just enter the two known variables to find the unknown within a fraction.
+Before using, do balance your equation with chemical equation balancer.

 Significance of Percent Yield